 As you can see, if you fail to meet with the employee in question or you don’t investigate the matter thoroughly taking extensive notes, your business will find it difficult to defend the action you took.
-In matters of unfair dismissals, process you follow is just as important as the facts of the misconduct.
+In matters of unfair dismissals, the process you follow is just as important as the facts of the misconduct of employees.

 Here’s a specific process I follow with my clients:

 - Invite the employee to an interview to discuss the misconduct issue giving at least 24 hours’ notice to prepare.

 - Clearly explain the specific example of inappropriate behaviour and try to find out if the workplace rule is unclear or unknown to the employee.
 The rule may be poorly explained or has not be uniformly communicated and enforced.

 - Offer help, support, encouragement, and training if it seems that the employee is lacking knowledge of the rule.